portellam/auto-xorg/README.md

 log to debug.

 ### 7. How Auto X.Org Works
-- Runs once at boot.
+1. Runs once at boot (as a service) or run at user discretion.
-- Parses list of VGA devices:
+2. Parses list of VGA devices:
 ```
 lspci -m | grep --extended-regexp --ignore-case 'vga|graphics'
 ```

-- Saves valid and available VGA device:
+3. Saves valid and available VGA device:
 ```
   lspci -ks 04:00.0 | grep --extended-regexp --ignore-case 'driver|VGA'